Draft Beer Cooling Equipment

 How to Choose the Right Draft Beer Cooling Equipment?

-When buying a glycol beer line cooling system, you should look out for the following things:
+When buying a glycol beer line cooling system or wine on tap system, you should look out for the following things:

 - The overall maximum length of the trunkline that you glycol beer cooler can handle (typically, stated in ft)